 Just like the hot cups of coffee to which it lends its name, Java simmers and steams against a backdrop of ancient temples and conical peaks.
-Away from the capital chaos of Jakarta, you'll find cultural enlightenment amid rice terraces and coffee estates, as well as stunning volcanic sunrises (if you're prepared for very early starts!)
-Lunar landscapes rise from desert plateaus giving the island’s scenery a prehistoric vibe.
-While Jakarta brings a cacophony of culture, both ancient and modern, in high definition and energy, the ‘Sultan's city’ of Yogyakarta counters with a much more gentle, classical, approach to life within the Ring of Fire.
+Jakarta’s high-rise glass and steel brings a cacophony of culture, both ancient and modern, in high definition and energy, while the ‘Sultan's city’ of Yogyakarta counters with a much more gentle, classical, approach to life within the Ring of Fire.
+Away from the cities, you'll find a different kind of cultural enlightenment amid rice terraces and coffee estates, as well as stunning volcanic sunrises (if you're prepared for very early starts!).
+Lunar landscapes rise from desert plateaus giving the island’s scenery a prehistoric rawness.

 Obviously there's a lot more, this is just to get you started...